 In 2008, Hooper was the state runner-up in the long jump when she soared 18-2.
 She also finished second in the state in the long jump as a freshman in 2007.

 Academically, Hooper ranked in the top 10 percent of her high school class with a weighted GPA of better than 4.7.
 She was a three-time academic all-state selection in both basketball and volleyball.
 She was a member of the National Honor Society and volunteered on behalf of a canned food drive, breast cancer awareness outreach, an elementary after-school program and the Special Olympics.

-Jordan is the daughter of Brian and Jodene Hooper, and has one brother, Kyle, who is a redshirt freshman wide receiver at Chadron State in 2013.
+Personal Jordan is the daughter of Brian and Jodene Hooper, and has one brother, Kyle, who is a redshirt freshman wide receiver at Chadron State in 2013.
 Jordan was born in Alliance on Feb.
 20, 1992.
 Her family home is approximately 45 minutes northeast of Alliance.
 Her father is a fourth-generation rancher with 7,000 acres of land in Sheridan County.
 Hooper is a psychology major and earned academic All-Big Ten honors in 2012, 2013 and 2014.
-She is a four-time Nebraska Scholar-Athlete Honor Roll selection, and was a two-time Big 12 Commissioner's Honor Roll pick in 2010-11.
+She was also a Big Ten Distinguished Scholar in 2014.
+Hooper was a five-time Nebraska Scholar-Athlete Honor Roll selection, and was a two-time Big 12 Commissioner's Honor Roll pick in 2010-11.

 Hooper chose Nebraska over Kansas, Kansas State, Wyoming, Colorado State and Stanford.

 Five Facts About Jordan